Series in Ecology and History

 The Papers of Clarence Mitchell, Jr.

-Includes the following latest titles: Papers of Clarence Mitchell Jr., Vol III; The Papers of Clarence Mitchell Jr., Volume II; and The Papers of Clarence Mitchell Jr., Volume I
+Includes the following latest titles: The Papers of Clarence Mitchell Jr., Volume IV; The Papers of Clarence Mitchell Jr., Volume III; The Papers of Clarence Mitchell Jr., Volume II; and The Papers of Clarence Mitchell Jr., Volume I

 Pearls, People, and Power is the first book to examine the trade, distribution, production, and consumption of pearls in the Indian Ocean over more than five centuries.
 Encompassing the geographical, cultural, and thematic diversity of Indian Ocean pearling, it deepens our appreciation of the historical dynamics of Indian Ocean worlds.